nelsontanko/foody/README.md

 make docker-shell       - Get a shell in the Docker container

 # Docker Compose operations
-make docker-compose-up  - Start all services with Docker Compose make docker-compose-down - Stop all services with Docker Compose
+make up                 - Start all services with Docker Compose make down               - Stop all services with Docker Compose

 # Database operations
 make db-connect         - Connect to PostgreSQL database